 In January 2014, the QCB issued a circular to all commercial banks in Qatar (No. AR/2/2014) with instructions regarding the implementation of the QCB's Basel III requirements.
 The QCB's minimum recommended capital adequacy ratio under Basel III is currently 12.5 per cent. (including a capital conservation buffer of 2.5 per cent.).
 Furthermore, banks identified as DSIBs are subject to an additional buffer, as determined by the QCB for each identified DSIB.
 As part of the internal capital adequacy assessment process ("ICAAP") (Pillar II) framework, the QCB introduced the minimum ICAAP capital charge of 1.0 per cent., which constitutes part of the minimum capital requirement over and above the ICAAP (Pillar I) minimum capital requirement.
-QNB's minimum capital adequacy requirement (including the capital conservation buffer, the applicable DSIB buffer and the ICAAP capital charge) is currently 15.38 per cent.
+QNB's minimum capital adequacy requirement (including the capital conservation buffer, the applicable DSIB buffer and the ICAAP capital charge) is currently 16.0 per cent.

-QCB has undertaken extensive groundwork in order to implement the QCB's Basel III requirements, including the initiation of a test phase.
 Any breach of either the minimum capital requirements or the additional capital buffers outlined above may lead to constraints on distributions and/or other potential business impacts such as the infusion of additional capital into, or a reduction in assets of, QNB.
 In addition, the QCB retains the discretion to apply a higher capital requirement for banks (or specific banks) as it deems appropriate or necessary.

 In addition, the Government has issued a Banking Law (13 of 2012) which is aimed at advancing the framework for financial regulation in Qatar and expanding the ambit of regulation to cover areas requiring new and enhanced financial regulation.
 It also lays the foundation for increased cooperation between the regulatory bodies in Qatar.
-The Banking Law, among other matters, mandates the QCB to act as the competent supreme authority in framing the policies for the regulation and supervision of all financial services and markets in Qatar, including the insurance sector which was previously regulated by the Ministry of Economy and Commerce (formerly known as the Ministry of Business and Trade).
+The Banking Law, among other matters, mandates the QCB to act as the competent supreme authority in framing the policies for the regulation and supervision of all financial services and markets in Qatar, including the insurance sector which was previously regulated by the Ministry of Commerce and Industry (formerly known as the Ministry of Economy and Commerce).
 The Banking Law may also change the way that current regulations are implemented or enforced.
 The QCB may not consult with industry participants prior to the introduction of new regulations, and it is not always possible for QNB to anticipate when a new regulation will be introduced.
 This creates a risk that the profitability of QNB may be adversely affected as a result of QNB being unable to adequately prepare for regulatory changes introduced by the QCB.
 Furthermore, non-compliance by QNB with regulatory guidelines implemented from time to time by the QCB could expose QNB to potential liabilities and fines.